vitoriapacela/vitoriapacela.github.io/_pages/about.md

 *Apr*: Presenting a poster at [CLeaR](https://www.cclear.cc/2024), LA, about our paper "On the Identifiability of Quantized Factors"! <br />
 *Mar*: I was awarded Mila's EDI Excellence Scholarship. <br />
 *Feb*: Attended [RIIAA](https://www.riiaa.org/riiaa6) in Quito, Ecuador.

-___

-<sub>Welcome to reach out if you have questions about doing a PhD at Mila, studying in Finland or Canada, pursuing a research career, and applying for a PhD.
-I'm also happy to discuss my projects and research area.</sub>